Probing the pion gluon distribution at small-$x$ in photon-induced interactions at LHC: Results

 In Fig. \ref{fig:dsdypp} we present our predictions for the rapidity distributions for the charm and bottom photoproduction associated with a leading neutron in $pp$ collisions at the LHC, derived assuming different parameterizations for the pion gluon distribution.
 The results are obtained by calculating Eq. (\ref{eq:rapdis}).
 The first term in Eq. (\ref{eq:rapdis}) is determined by the photon flux for a photon with energy $\omega \propto e^{Y}$ and the heavy quark photoproduction cross-section for a given photon-proton center-of-mass energy $W_{\gamma p}$.
 While $\sigma_{\gamma p \rightarrow Q\bar{Q} + X + n}$ increases with $W_{\gamma p}$, the photon flux strongly decreases when the photon energy is of the order of $\omega_{\mbox{max}} \approx \gamma_L/R_p$, becoming almost zero for larger photon energies.
 As a consequence, this contribution increases with the rapidity up to a maximum and becomes zero at very large $Y$.
 On the other hand, the second term in Eq. (\ref{eq:rapdis}) increases for negative values of rapidity, since in this case $\omega \propto e^{-Y}$.
 For $pp$ collisions, the contributions of both terms in Eq. (\ref{eq:rapdis}) are identical and symmetric in rapidity.
 Moreover, we have that the increasing with rapidity is determined by the energy dependence of the heavy quark photoproduction cross-section, being dependent on the pion gluon distribution considered.
 Therefore, the difference between the predictions presented in Fig.\ref{fig:dsdypp} is larger for larger values of $|Y|$.
 However, the results are also distinct at midrapidities ($Y \approx 0$), with the central predictions for the charm production associated with the JAM21 and xFitter parameterizations differing by a factor $\approx 2$.
-A similar difference is also observed in the case of bottom production (right panel).
+A similar difference is also observed in the case of bottom production (right panel). { It is important to emphasize that it should be possible to identify the pion-going direction by tagging the forward neutron, which will allow us to use this information to separate the contribution of each term in Eq. (\ref{eq:rapdis}), allowing a more precise determination of the pion gluon distribution since the ambiguity about what of the incident protons was the photon emitter is eliminated.
+Such aspect will be explored in a future publication. }

 In Fig. \ref{fig:dsdypA} we present our results for $pPb$ collisions.
 In this case, the rapidity distribution receives contributions of photon-proton and photon-nucleus interactions.
 However, due to the $Z^2$ factor present in the nuclear photon flux, the distribution is dominated by the photon-proton contribution.
 As a consequence, the associated rapidity distribution is asymmetric and larger in magnitude in comparison with the $pp$ case.
 We have that the difference between the predictions increases with the rapidity, with the position of the maximum of distribution being dependent on the PDF parameterization.